KunKang82/Recipe-App-Final/README.md

 - **Recipe Exploration**: Discover new recipes and cooking ideas tailored to personal preferences.
 - **Recipe Management**: Organize and manage personal recipe collections efficiently.
-- **Community Engagement**: Engage with other users through recipe sharing and feedback mechanisms.

 ## Installation Guide